bmr-cymru/stratify/README.md

   -p POOL_NAME, --pool-name POOL_NAME
                         Set the pool name
   -r, --rescue          Rescue a Stratis root installation.
-  -s SYS_ROOT, --sys-root SYS_ROOT
+  --repo REPO           Set the repository URL to use for the installation -s SYS_ROOT, --sys-root SYS_ROOT
                         Set the path to the system root directory -w, --wipe            Wipe all devices before initialising